 The East vs West debate is a well-known rivalry that’s been around for as long as time itself.
-But with the recent reopening of the newly revamped Chinese and Japanese Gardens, it looks like Westies have a leg up in the debate as it’s also the first heartland National Park in Singapore.
+But a year after the reopening of the revamped Chinese and Japanese Gardens in Singapore, it looks like Westies have a leg up in the debate as it’s also the first heartland National Park here.
 So, we went down and braved the heat to see what attractions were worth checking out.

 Table of Contents

-The Chinese Garden and Japanese Gardens have reopened after 5 years as part of Jurong Lake Gardens.
+The Chinese Gardens and Japanese Gardens in Singapore have reopened after 5 years as part of Jurong Lake Gardens.
 This includes Lakeside Garden which had already been completed a while back.
-Entrance to all the parks is free and these are open to the public from 6am to 10pm daily.
+Entrance to all the parks is free and these are open to the public from 6am-10pm daily.
 You can cycle along the designated park connector, stroll along the various tracks, and even bring your dog out on a walk as long as it’s leashed.

 Cyclists unfortunately can’t cycle inside either Chinese or Japanese Gardens but you can check out these other cycling routes instead.